Organic Ceylon Cinnamon Powder

 - EMA-HMPC.
 Community herbal monograph on Cinnamomum verum J.S.
 Presl, cortex.
 London: EMA.
 Doc.
 Ref.: EMA/HMPC/246774/2009.
 Adopted: 10 May 2011.

-- Ranasinghe et al. (2013) Medicinal properties of ‘true' cinnamon (Cinnamomum zeylanicum): a systematic review.
-BMC Complement Altern Med 13: 275.
+- Medicinal properties of ‘true' cinnamon (Cinnamomum zeylanicum): a systematic review.
+Ranasinghe et al. BMC Complement Altern Med.
+2013.13: 275.

 - Fitoterapia.
 Vademécum de prescripción.
 4ª Edición.
 Vanaclocha B, Cañigueral S (Eds).
 Barcelona: Elsevier Masson, 2003.

 Use: Organic Ceylon Cinnamon Powder

 Used as a spice.
-Unless otherwise prescribed, the dose recommended by the Commission E and the WHO is 2-4 g of cinnamon bark per day.
+The reference quantity is 2-4 gr of cinnamon bark per day.

 Store in a cool dry place away from sunlight.